UniversalDependencies/docs/_fi-dep/cc.md

 <!--details-->

-Coordinating conjunctions that consist of parts separated by coordinated elements are marked so that the first part is marked with the type [cc:preconj]() and the second part with `cc` in the regular fashion.
-Adjacent parts of conjunctions are joined together with the most general dependency type [dep](), the rightmost word being the head.
+Coordinating conjunctions that consist of parts separated by coordinated elements are annotated so that the first part is marked with the type [cc:preconj]() and the second part with `cc` in the regular fashion.
+Adjacent parts of acting as a single conjunction are joined together with the [mwe]() dependency relation with the initial word as the head and others as direct dependents of this word.

 <!-- fname:cc2.pdf -->
 ~~~ sdparse